ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/tfm/tfm.md

 - `tfm_s_ns_signed.bin` is the combined signed image for the TF-M secure and non-secure image
   - `@<addr>` indicates where in the Corstone-300 FVP memory the image is loaded.

-The memory map for the FVP is documented [here](https://developer.arm.com/documentation/100966/1118/Arm--Corstone-SSE-300-FVP/Memory-map-overview-for-Corstone-SSE-300).
+The memory map for the FVP is documented in the [FVP Reference Guide](https://developer.arm.com/documentation/100966/1118/Arm--Corstone-SSE-300-FVP/Memory-map-overview-for-Corstone-SSE-300).

 The test results will be output in a `telnet` window.